 This timeline is problematic because there are few crews qualified to modify broadcast towers, antennas and transmission lines and a shortage of antennas available for purchase.
 Further complicating this process, many radio stations that share towers with moving TV stations must go off the air for a period of time while the work is completed, jeopardizing listeners' access to these stations.

-Viewers should not lose access to the local stations they rely on due to arbitrary and unachievable deadlines set by the FCC, nor should stations be left to foot the bill for hundreds of millions of dollars simply because the Commission could not adhere to its congressionally set repacking budget.
+Your constituents should not lose access to emergency information local broadcast stations provide due to arbitrary and unachievable deadlines set by the FCC, nor should stations be left to foot the bill for hundreds of millions of dollars simply because the Commission could not adhere to its congressionally-set budget.

 Recently, the House Energy and Commerce Committee unanimously approved legislation, H.R.
 4986 (RAY BAUM's Act), which establishes accounts to cover these shortfalls.
 Additionally, bipartisan legislation, S. 1632 (The Viewer and Listener Protection Act), introduced by Sens.
 Jerry Moran (KS) and Brian Schatz (HI) is pending in the Senate Commerce Committee to do the same.
 Broadcasters strongly support these legislative efforts and urge immediate appropriations action to fully fund the Broadcaster Relocation Fund and ensure stations are held harmless as the FCC moves forward with the repacking process.For more information and to see how your state and district will be impacted, visit nab.org/TVStationMoves.